 The Bonds are issued pursuant to the State Constitution, statutes of the State, including acts of the General Assembly (the "General Assembly") authorizing the issuance of the Bonds (the "Authorization Acts") and the Resolution.
-The net proceeds of the Bonds will be applied to fund to maturity or advance refund a portion of the State's outstanding general obligation bonds identified below (the "Refunded Bonds").
+The proceeds of the Bonds will be applied to pay for various capital facilities of the State and to provide financing for other capital projects, as authorized by the Authorization Acts.